darongkit/SF-Data-Engineer-Case-Interview/Section1/README.md

-create directory to create instance of apache airflow with docker mount folder with csv to docker-compose ensure csv files are in folder being mounted program the dataset processing with scheduler using dag build the docker with airflow the scheduler will trigger the process every 1 am as specified in the program.
+create directory to create instance of apache airflow with docker mount folder with csv to docker-compose ensure csv files are in folder being mounted (eg. airflow-docker\data\csv_files) program the dataset processing with scheduler using dag ensure the program is in the dag directory (eg. airflow-docker\dags) build the docker with airflow the scheduler will trigger the process every 1 am as specified in the program.